 Irish Ferries intend to deploy FSG 777 on the Dublin to Holyhead route.
-As a result the chartered Ro-Pax EPSILON will be returned to her owners Caronte & Tourist, and W.B.
+As a result the chartered Ro-Pax EPSILON is expected to be returned to her owner, Caronte & Tourist, and W.B.
 YEATS will move to the Dublin to Cherbourg route full time.

 Main Differences with W.B Yeats

 FSG 777 was ordered in early-January 2018 specifically for the Dublin to Holyhead route.
 Unlike the earlier W.B.
 YEATS (which was ordered with the overnight Ireland to France service in mind) she does not require extensive cabin accommodation.
 She does, however, have four full freight decks and a small outside freight deck making her the largest Ro-Pax in the world by freight intake.
-This means that she could be able to accommodate 5,615 lane metres of freight – around double the amount W.B.
+In theory she will be able to accommodate 5,615 lane metres of freight – around double the amount W.B.
 YEATS can carry on her three freight decks.

 Longer and Heavier

-This increase is achieved partially by stowing vehicles higher up on the vessel (a trick borrowed from the design of ULYSSES) and replacing the car deck on ‘Yeats’ with a freight deck.
-Additionally the length of the vessel is increased to 226m from the 198.4m of W.B.
+This increase in vehicle capacity is achieved partially by stowing vehicles higher up on the vessel (a trick borrowed from the design of ULYSSES) and replacing the car deck on ‘Yeats’ with a freight deck.
+In addition the length of the vessel is increased to 226m from the 198.4m of W.B.
 YEATS.
 Gross tonnage leaps from 51,388 to around 67,000 gt.
-Likewise the deadweight of the new vessel jumps to about 12,000t from the 7,859 of the earlier vessel.
-The new ship has the largest dimensions currently possible to be constructed at FSG’s covered slipway.
+Likewise the deadweight of the new ship jumps to about 12,000t from the 7,859 of ‘Yeats’.
+The hull of the new ship has the largest dimensions currently possible to be constructed at FSG’s covered slipway.

 No Dedicated Car Deck

 Cars will be accommodated on Deck 5 and Deck 6, the latter formed by deploying hoistable panels accessed from Deck 5.
 With the panels deployed this area can accommodate 100 cars on each level.
 Cars may also be carried on the other vehicle decks should demand require this.
-There is no dedicated car deck on the design of FSG 777 apart from the aforementioned mezzanine formed by deploying the plates on Deck 5.
+Unlike W.B.YEATS, there is no dedicated car deck in the design of FSG 777 apart from the aforementioned mezzanine formed by deploying the plates on Deck 5.

 Similarities with W.B.
 Yeats